apfm-actions/terraform-docdb-action/README.md

 To Do
 -------
-- Add deploy/plan/destroy inputs to action.yaml
+- Add feature to generate password and push to credstash